Electronic Sound and Diffusion in Disordered Multiband Metals: Introduction

-These ideas have become timely following the recent report of an acoustic electronic collective mode in Sr$_2$RuO$_4$~\cite{husain_pines_2023}, dubbed Pines' demon.
+These ideas have become timely for correlated metals at finite electronic density following the recent report of an acoustic electronic collective mode in Sr$_2$RuO$_4$~\cite{husain_pines_2023} dubbed Pines' demon.
 This is a 3D acoustic plasmon arising as a collective mode of electrons between different bands~\cite{pines_demon_original,nozieres_electron_1958,gutfreund_acoustic_1973,ruvalds_are_1981}.
 The conditions for its existence have been studied for decades~\cite{pines_demon_original,gutfreund_acoustic_1973,ruvalds_are_1981}, but the experimental evidence of its existence was only obtained in 2024~\cite{husain_pines_2023}.
 The data show certain inconsistencies with the original predictions~\cite{pines_demon_original,nozieres_electron_1958,gutfreund_acoustic_1973,ruvalds_are_1981}: while the dispersion of an acoustic mode intercepts the origin --- having zero energy at zero momentum --- the measured dispersion of Pines' demon in Sr$_2$RuO$_4$ does not, and the low energy behaviour remains experimentally challenging to resolve.
 Crucially, real materials are never perfectly clean: at the energy and momentum scales of the momentum-resolved electron energy loss spectroscopy (m-EELS) measurements used to observe Pines' demon~\cite{husain_pines_2023}, even small amounts of disorder can introduce notable momentum relaxation and thereby qualitatively reshape collective dynamics.

 Microscopically, standard theoretical approaches based on the Random Phase Approximation (RPA) do not capture the observed behaviour~\cite{kliewer_lindhard_1969,kugler_theory_1975,mahan_many-particle_2000,vos_rpa_2025,schultz_optical_2025}.
 Moreover, commonly used ad hoc vertex corrections to treat disorder, such as Hubbard~\cite{mahan_many-particle_2000} or Mermin~\cite{mermin_lindhard_1970} schemes, can become unphysical once momentum relaxation is introduced.
 A controlled treatment of disorder-induced vertex corrections is therefore required to obtain a consistent dielectric response and to interpret the demon's dispersion.
-Furthermore, Pines' demon could mediate an exotic new form of superconductivity~\cite{Akashi_density_2014,pashitskii_possibility_2022}.
-It is therefore crucial to understand its behaviour in real materials with finite disorder.